usegalaxy-au/tools-au/training/TLDR.md

 This is the folder that ***Galaxy*** sees when it is running a job.
 It is the base folder and contains everything needed to run that job.
 This acts as a parent folder since it holds all the files and folders needed.
 The tool itself doesn't actually need to see most of these, so tool execution actually occurs in the `working/` folder.

-**Workdir**
+**Tool Workdir**

 ![workdir](images/workdir.png)
+TODO CHANGE TO HITMAP SCREENCAP

 The `working/` folder is where the tool actually runs.
-Anything in the `<command>` section of the tool xml is templated into a string, then that string is run using the `working/` folder as the home directory.
+Anything in the `<command>` section of the tool XML is templated into a string, then that string is run using the `working/` folder as the home directory.

-If you write `echo "hi" > hello.txt` in the `<command>` section of the tool xml, a file called `hello.txt` will appear in the `working/` directory.
+If you write `echo "hi" > hello.txt` in the `<command>` section of the tool XML, a file called `hello.txt` will appear in the `working/` directory.
 This is where the commands are run.

 From the above (first command), we see that the tool which was run produces a single folder called `expdata/` when running.
 Inside `expdata/` (second command) we have some outputs like a fasta database and some mass spec data.

-**Scripts**
+**Tool Script**

 ![tool_script](images/tool_script.png)

-`tool_script.sh` contains the command line string you specified in the `<command>` section of the tool xml.
+`tool_script.sh` contains the command line string you specified in the `<command>` section of the tool XML.
 It has now been templated by cheetah, and so has be condensed down to what will actually be run by the OS.
 Something to note here is that there are a lot of `.dat` files -> this relates to how Galaxy stores datasets.
 More on this below.

 ![init script](images/command.png)